jrosen48/utk-homepage/content/post/2020-08-31-getting-started-witha-high-performance-computing-service.md

 First, I load the most recent version of R as a module.
 Then I change into `my-dir` (this can be named whatever you like), using the entire file path (it didn't seem to work without this).
 Finally, I use the `Rscript` command (rather than loading R by typing `R` and then running `source()` on the file; this seemed hard to do in a shell script), which required finding the entire file path to that command (to be totally honest, I have no idea how I found that, oye), and then passing the full path to the file I wanted to run.
 Easy, right? :)

 As if this wasn't quite hard enough, I now had to upload the file to the server from the command line.
 Seems easy enough, but, of course, there's not a text editor you can simply open (`open my-file.txt` does _not_ work).
 I used vim.
 First, I created a new file: `touch main-job.sh`.
 Then `vim main-job.sh`.
 The next part was relatively easy, I copy-pasted the above five lines (the two headers and three lines of code) into the file via vim.
-Of course, this meant I had to (_exit_ vim](https://stackoverflow.com/questions/11828270/how-do-i-exit-the-vim-editor).
+Of course, this meant I had to [_exit_ vim](https://stackoverflow.com/questions/11828270/how-do-i-exit-the-vim-editor).

 8. The last step is scheduling and submitting the job.
 This was actually delightfully easy.
 From the command line, `qsub main-job.sh`.